Zi Teng: Problems faced by sex workers in Hong Kong

 The abovementioned points strongly suggests the need for sex workers' activism.

 Several local organisations in recent years have begun providing health and legal information and referral services to sex workers.
-Notably, Ziteng has been advocating better social rights and legal status for sex workers' and challenging the public discrimination of sex work. e.g. a recent public demonstration against International Red Cross's discrimination against sex workers and sexual minorities from donating blood.
+Notably, Zi Teng has been advocating better social rights and legal status for sex workers' and challenging the public discrimination of sex work. e.g. a recent public demonstration against the International Red Cross's discrimination against sex workers and sexual minorities from donating blood.

 Over the years, public education and empowerment of sex workers have created discernible changes – public becoming more aware of sex workers' issues, gradual decrease in police harassment and prosecution, sex workers asserting needs for themselves.
 Yet the abovementioned problems and other issues such as the legalisation of sex work and taxation on sex work income, remain unresolved, hence the need for activism.
 Society's deep-rooted bias towards sex work also calls for transformation of collective consciousness.

 History

 The founder of this organisation is Yim Yue Lin (嚴月蓮).
 Yim started to be aware of labour rights when she encountered an industrial dispute in her working factory.
 Afterwards, Yim has been working in different organisations fighting for the benefits of working labour.
 In 1994, Yim met her first-hand experience with the sex workers when she was working in the Hong Kong Women Christian Council (香港婦女基督徒協會).
 The inequalities, deprivations and discriminations that sex workers have to confront with, have strengthened Yim's determination to help this minority group of people.
 It was later joined by other staff members, such as Elaine Lam, Mok Miu-ying, Chan Yan-yan and Kendy Yim Kit-sum.
-Zi Teng has been supported by dozens of nameless interns and volunteers, without whom the organisation cannot exist till today.
+Zi Teng has also been supported by dozens of interns and volunteers.

 In 1999, Zi Teng carried out Hong Kong's only study of mainland prostitutes.
 After in-depth interviews with mainland prostitutes in Hong Kong, the Pearl River Delta, and Macau, it found that most of the women were travelling to South Asian countries on Chinese passports and used Hong Kong as a stopover.

-For the past few years, Zi Teng field workers visit the field (lock-ups or red-light districts) twice a week to spread the knowledge of Aids and other health and safety measures.
+For the past few years, Zi Teng field workers visit the field (lock-ups or red-light districts) twice a week to spread knowledge of AIDS and health and safety measures.
 They also provide free condoms to sex workers.